marcm97/Spotify-Road-Trip/README.md

 ## Open Questions
 * instead of csv, with 10,000+ songs would a db be better?
 * Figure out how to extract places from route:
-    * Look at `html_instructions`?
-Maybe just use lat, longs along route to query Places API?
-Or maybe there's some standard way to do this - need to keep looking.
+    * Using `reverse_geocode` is extremely slow - need to find a better way

 ## Notes
 * Spotify authentication